 The scalability and the ductility are not the same terms.
 We can think of ductility as the capacity of a material to be drawn into a wire or anything which is without fracturing.
 A material that is malleable can be pounded into a very thin sheet.
 Most metals are both malleable and ductile.

 The fusion generally reactors and turbine engines contain components made of metals that are ductile at high temperatures.
-But it generally becomes brittle and prone to cracking at the room temperature.
+But it generally becomes brittle and prone to cracking at room temperature.
 This is the brittleness that can lead to machine failures that are both dangerous to fix and expensive as well.
-New theoretical calculations there are now which show that an unexpected route that is for making certain alloyed metals that are more ductile at room temperature is to tune their density of electrons conduction.
+New theoretical calculations there are now show that an unexpected route that is for making certain alloyed metals that are more ductile at room temperature is to tune their density of electrons conduction.